Peter Cormack: Style of play

+Personal life and death

 Cormack went into the karaoke business.
 Cormack retired from professional football after he left Morton in 2002.
-Following a number of years on the after-dinner speaking circuit, Cormack now spends time playing in celebrity golf events, working in his garden and helping with his six grandchildren.
+Following a number of years on the after-dinner speaking circuit, Cormack spent time playing in celebrity golf events, working in his garden and helping with his six grandchildren.

-His son, also named Peter, played lower league football in Scotland for various clubs.
+His son, also named Peter, played football in Scotland for various clubs.

+Cormack died from complications of dementia on 10 October 2024, at the age of 78.